fmastrogiuseppe/fmastrogiuseppe.github.io/index.markdown

 <br>

 Hi!
 I am a postdoc in Theoretical Neuroscience.
-I study how learning shape synaptic connectivity and dynamics in network models of cortical circuits.
+I study how learning shapes synaptic connectivity and dynamics in network models of cortical circuits.
 I am currently working at the *Gatsby Computational Neuroscience Unit* (UCL), where I am advised by P. Latham.
 Before that, I obtained my PhD at *École Normale Supérieure* (Paris), under the supervision of S. Ostojic.

 <br><br>